-Businesses rely heavily on software for day to day financial operations.
+Businesses rely heavily on software for day-to-day financial operations.
 What happens if your company's financial software is not secure?
-Does every user have its own login?
-Do you limit access to reduce risk of fraud?
+Does every user have their own login?
+Do you limit access to reduce the risk of fraud?
 How do software integrations help eliminate manual processes to prevent mistakes?

 Mistakes and inefficiencies can cause serious problems in your accounting system.
 Vulnerabilities from lack of internal controls could lead to failure over time with potential unrecoverable losses.

 Your business needs financial reporting for compliance to make sure the numbers are adding up and to prevent cash flow problems.
 You also need management reporting so you can make better business decisions backed by solid data.